fwbuilder/fwbuilder/redhat/README.md

-This is directory supporting RPM builds on Red Hat releases.
+This is a directory supporting RPM builds on Red Hat releases.
 It has been tested on Fedora 34, but should be close for Fedora 35+ and (possibly) current versions of CentOS.